krismakesstuff/KrumSampler/README.md

 - Title Box
   - You can rename the module by double clicking on the name at the top
 ### - hot swap!
-- You can additionally "hot swap" samples by dragging a sample from the file browser and dropping it on the thumbnail of the desired module.
+- You can additionally "hot swap" samples by dragging a sample from the Favorites section and dropping it on the thumbnail of the desired module.
   - This makes it SUPER easy to change samples out.
 This is safe to do while playing, so loop your beat in your DAW and swap out the samples as you see fit.
-  - It must be a file from the File Browser, for now the swapping doesn't support external drag and drops.
+  - It must be a file from the Favorites section, for now the hot swapping doesn't support external drag and drops.
 ### - aux outputs (new in 1.3.0-beta)
 - each module has it's own output.
 By default, everything goes out 1-2.
 But you have the ability to bus out your modules in groups or however you see fit.
   -  You have to set up channels in your DAW to recieve these outputs.
 If you don't know how to do that, I show it in my walkthrough video.
 It's very easy, and let's you put your own plug-ins on seperate outputs of the sampler.